-- Enforcement actions can be brought by the district attorney or any interested person to get a court to order a stop to any violations of the Brown Act. - A court action may also void actions in violation of the Brown Act. - Before bringing suit, the plaintiff must demand the board cure or correct the offending action.
+- Enforcement actions can be brought by the district attorney or any interested person to get a court order to stop a violation of the Brown Act. - A court action may also void actions that were taken in violation of the Brown Act. - Before bringing suit, the plaintiff must demand the committee cure or correct the offending action.